rachellin0/-Web-email-PDF-scrapper-and-NLP-sentiment-scores/README.md

 I've developed modules in data_import.py, common.py, sentiment_engine.py, and the main.py driver script.
 I've implemented basic text mining to clean the text and split it into sentences.
 I've utilized sentiment analysis for each of these sentences using both **VADER** Compound scores within the range of [-1, 1] and **TextBlob**'s Polarity within the range of [-1, 1], along with Subjectivity in the range of [0, 1].
-An example of the results is shown in the image below.
+An example of the results is shown below.
 #### I used the following libraries for this task:
 * vaderSentiment
 * PyMuPDF